Afrikaanse Woordelys en Spelreëls

-The Afrikaanse Woordelys en Spelreëls (AWS) is a publication of the Suid-Afrikaanse Akademie vir Wetenskap en Kuns and comprises three main sections: spelling rules, a list of words, and a list of abbreviations for Afrikaans.
-The first edition appeared in 1917, and regular revisions have been undertaken since then.
-The main aim of the publication is to provide guidance in respect of Afrikaans spelling.
+The Afrikaanse Woordelys en Spelreëls (AWS) an orthographic guide to provide a framework with respect to Afrikaans spelling.
+It is a publication of the Suid-Afrikaanse Akademie vir Wetenskap en Kuns and comprises three main sections: spelling rules, a list of words, and a list of abbreviations for Afrikaans.
+The first full edition appeared in 1917, and regular revisions have been undertaken since then to keep track with the evolution of the language.